atude/sat75-oled-mods/readme.md

 ### Instructions

+1. Download the *satisfaction75_atude_vXX.bin* in this repo
 1. Open QMK toolbox
-2. Put your Satisfaction75 in bootloader mode by pressing *FN+LCTRL*
+1. Put your Satisfaction75 in bootloader mode by pressing *FN+LCTRL*
-3. Load the *satisfaction75_atude_vXX.bin*
+1. Load the bin file and flash
-4. Flash

 ### Includes